 Zadar!
 A small seaside town on the coast of Croatia.
 Before we decided to go to Croatia I knew very little about the country and even less about its cities.
 We chose the city of Zadar because it was the closest port connection from Italy.
-Excited to learn about a new destination we took off with our car full of camping, swimming, and adventure supplies.
-Heading from Tuscany to the east coast we made our way to the port of Ancona.
+Excited to learn about a new destination I took off with a car full of camping, swimming, and adventure supplies.
+Heading from Tuscany to the east coast I made my way to the port of Ancona.

-We took the night boat which departed from the port of Ancona at 8:00 pm and sent us on our way to Zadar where we arrived at 7:00 am.
-We found it to be a long trip but much more comfortable than the small cramped seats on a plane.
-And since it was an over night ride we didn’t lose any time in our vacation getting to the destination.
-We had purchased economy tickets which gave us seats but instead we were able to find couches in the lounge to spread out for the night and sleep on until we arrived at our destination.
+My partner and I took the night boat which departed from the port of Ancona at 8:00 pm and sent us on our way to Zadar where we arrived at 7:00 am.
+I found it to be a long trip but much more comfortable than the small cramped seats on a plane.
+And since it was an overnight ride I didn’t lose any time in my vacation getting to the destination.
+I had purchased economy tickets which gave us seats but instead, I was able to find couches in the lounge to spread out for the night and sleep on until I arrived to my destination.

 How to get there

-To get to Zadar from Italy you can take a 30- 45 minutes flight from Rome, or you can take a nine hour ferry from the port of Ancona on the Eastern coast of Italy.
-We chose to travel by ferry because we were road tripping for this adventure and wanted to take the car.
+To get to Zadar from Italy you can take a 30- 45 minutes flight from Rome, or you can take a nine-hour ferry from the port of Ancona on the Eastern coast of Italy.
+I chose to travel by ferry because I was road tripping for this adventure and wanted to take the car.
 Interested in taking the ferry?
 You can buy tickets here.

 Cost: for an economy ticket was €100 per person, including the car, round trip.

-We arrived in our apartment which was two blocks from Old Town Zadar and as soon as we were settled we headed out to grab a bite.
+I arrived at my apartment which was two blocks from Old Town Zadar and as soon as I was settled I headed out to grab a bite.
 I found the center to be extremely well-taken care off and its buildings preserved.
 The city streets are washed in the morning leaving its stone floors shiny and new.